gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 **Claude Code hooks integration** &mdash; Install Claude Code hooks directly from GitLens via the _Home_ view banner, the _Commit Graph_ header, the agents sidebar banner, or the integrations menu.
 Hooks give GitLens real-time visibility into Claude Code session state.
 A dedicated command lets you uninstall hooks at any time.

+**Agent Kanban (Experimental)** &mdash; A new experimental _Agent Kanban_ view turns the _Commit Graph_ into an interactive board for tracking your active AI agent sessions.
+Toggle it from the graph sidebar ('_Show Agent Kanban_') to see sessions partitioned across four columns: _Needs Input_, _Working_, _Idle_, and _Inactive_.
+From each session card you can approve or deny pending agent permissions, view a proposed plan, and jump straight to the session's working changes.

+The _Agent Kanban_ view is enabled by default and can be toggled with the `gitlens.graph.experimental.kanban.enabled` setting.

 ### Multi-Worktree WIP Rows

 The Graph now displays a work-in-progress row for **each** worktree, not just the active one, so you can see, review, and act on changes across all your parallel work without switching.
 Each WIP row shows live file stats, supports the full set of WIP actions (commit composition, conflict resolution, generating commit messages, and more), and updates in real time as files change.
 WIP scrollbar markers help you quickly locate uncommitted changes, with a configurable theme color and a setting to toggle them on or off.